Toyota Mark II: Chaser and Cresta

-Fifth generation: Toyota Mark II (X70; 1984–1997)
+Fifth generation (X70; 1984)

 Arriving in August 1984, the fifth generation dropped the "Corona" name in Japan and became simply the Toyota Mark II.
-This generation Mark II had a lot of rivals including the Nissan Leopard, as well as the traditional competitor Nissan Laurel sedan.
-The Mark II continued to remain very viable for fleet sales, government agencies and taxi services.
+This generation Mark II was now the competitor to the Nissan Bluebird Maxima sedan.
+As well as for private buyers, the Mark II range also contained models specifically targeting fleet sales, government agencies, and taxi services.
+In Japan's booming economy of the era, the top-of-the-line models became more and more popular, becoming the best sellers in the range.
+The accompanying Chaser and Cresta sedans, as well as the export-market Cressida, were also upgraded to the X70-series.

-There are two different variations of the Mark II; the Hardtop and the Sedan.
-Visually they are different on the exterior while the interior remains untouched.
-Exterior changes on the Hardtop version includes a slanted nose which requires a new grille, a thinner headlamp assembly that match the slanted nose, frameless door windows, thinner tail lamp, front fenders and bumper.
+The Mark II has two different variations: the pillared Hardtop and the Sedan.
+Visually, they are different on the exterior while the interior remains untouched.
+Exterior changes on the Hardtop version include a slanted nose, which requires a new grille, a thinner headlamp assembly that matches the slanted nose, frameless door windows, a thinner tail lamp, front fenders, and a bumper.
 Body panel is stamped different from the standard version.
 The Standard version is exactly like the MX73 Toyota Cressida.
 It does not have the aggressive slanted front end, conservative body panels and framed windows.

 The Mark II (and its sister cars) received the powerful Twin Turbo version of the 1G inline-six in October 1985.
 This 185 PS engine made the earlier turbocharged M-TE engine superfluous and it was discontinued.
 In August 1986 the range received a minor facelift and some technical improvements.
-The 1.8-liter LPG engine was replaced by a 2-liter version.
+The 1.8-litre LPG engine was replaced by a 2-litre version.
+In December 1986, two special editions appeared: the well-equipped 1800 GR Saloon (power-folding door mirrors, power door locks and windows, and so on) and the Hardtop Grande Twin Cam 24 Limited (very well equipped, only available with the four-speed automatic).

 Station wagon/van (1984–1997)

-The X70 station wagon was produced from 1984 to 1997 with only a few minor revisions over the years.
+The X70 station wagon was produced from November 1984 to April 1997 with only a few minor revisions over the years.
 In most markets, sales of this wagon was stopped when the next model of the sedan was introduced but they continued to be sold in Japan for use as delivery vehicles.
 It was finally superseded by the front-wheel-drive Mark II Qualis that was based on the Camry Gracia.